Philosophy Department Undergraduate Studies

 Philosophy at Fordham

 Faculty members at Fordham represent a wide variety of philosophical schools, areas, and historical interests.
-You will benefit from faculty diversity and receive an uncommonly well-rounded philosophical education.
-In keeping with Fordham’s commitment to cura personalis - educating the whole person - all students at Fordham University are required to take two courses in the philosophy department: Philosophy of Human Nature (PHIL 1000) and Philosophical Ethics (PHIL 3000).
-Students who become interested in philosophy after taking these courses should check out our major and minor programs.
+You will benefit from faculty diversity and receive a well-rounded philosophical education.
+In keeping with Fordham’s commitment to cura personalis – educating the whole person – all students at Fordham University are encouraged to think deeply about what it means to be human (in the required core course PHIL 1000: Philosophy of Human Nature) and about what it means to lead a good life and act ethically (in the second core course PHIL 3000: Philosophical Ethics).
+Building on these introductory courses, the department offers a wide variety of exciting courses in diverse areas of philosophy, from metaphysics to politics, from ancient Greece to modern Japan.

 What can I do with a degree in philosophy?